 Ski Touring Etiquette in Hokkaido

-At the trailhead: Particularly on the weekends, winter ski touring trailheads can get pretty crowded in Hokkaido.
+At the trailhead: Particularly on the weekends, winter ski touring trailheads can get pretty crowded in Hokkaido and popular areas of northern Honshu.
 Note that parking lots marked on maps near trailheads may not be cleared of snow.
 Also, many ski touring routes simply start from the end of the snow clearing on rural roads where there may be a large-looking clear area…but this is often used by snow-clearing machines to turn around.
 So what to do?
 Often, you’ll be parking on the side of the road, so make sure to park as close to the side of the road as possible, leaving room for other cars to pass.
 If necessary, get the shovels out and dig yourself a parking spot further to the side of the road.
 Always leave the very end of the snow-clearing free for cars and snow clearing machinery to turn around.
 Also, make sure not to park close to intersections where visibility due to snow banks etc may be limited (see this post by mountain safety and advocacy group Kamifukai).

 Overnight parking: One of the best ways to get around and chase the best snow in winter is to hire a campervan.
 Wheels and accommodation all in one.
-Winter-oriented facilities for campervans are still playing catch-up in Hokkaido though, so always take care and double-check whether it’s OK to park in that sweet looking parking lot.
+Winter-oriented facilities for campervans are still playing catch-up though, even in Hokkaido, so always take care and double-check whether it’s OK to park in that sweet looking parking lot.
 Most michi-no-eki are a good bet for parking and 24-hour toilets, so keep an eye out for those.
 Otherwise, a friendly greeting with a local or staff goes a long way – when possible, always check before parking up for the night.

 Toilet etiquette: At the trailhead and on-the-trail